cunnie/writings/ice_queen.md

 He heard nothing.

-&ldquo;Students!&rdquo; he spoke, &ldquo;come to me now!&rdquo;  He twisted the pendant that he wore--one that was woven from the strands of his students&rsquo; hair--as he spoke his commands.
+&ldquo;Students!&rdquo; he spoke, &ldquo;come to me now!&rdquo;  He twisted the pendant that he wore&mdash;one that was woven from the strands of his students&rsquo; hair&mdash;as he spoke his commands.
 His cowardly students could not help but obey; it was one of the prices they paid for studying under him.
 And yet they did not come.

 &ldquo;Your students are dead,&rdquo; spoke the voice.